mehulagg/gitlab/doc/architecture/blueprints/composable_codebase/index.md

 # Composable GitLab codebase

 The one of the major risks of a single codebase is an infinite growth of the whole application.
-The more code being added results in a ever increasing resource requirements for running the application, but increased application coupling and explosion of the complexity.
+The more code being added results in not only ever increasing resource requirements for running the application, but increased application coupling and explosion of the complexity.

 ## Executive summary

-This blueprint discusses an impact of introducing **Application Layers** as a way to reduce and improve application codebase.
+This blueprint discusses an impact of introducing **Application Layers** as a way to reduce and improve the application codebase.
 This discusses the positive and negative outcomes of the proposed solution and tries to estimate the impact on GitLab.com and smaller installations.